The Gospel

 Worship is a way of life.
 Whatever we do and say, we do it all to the glory of God.
 The high point in this life of worship occurs each week when we assemble as a congregation for the privilege of uniting our voices in a planned service to worship God corporately.
 As a result, our corporate worship is guided by the following principles:

-6) We are biblical in boundary: We gather for the purpose of worshipping “by the book,” putting to use various components of worship found in the Scriptures.
-These principal elements include: prayer, singing, reading and preaching the Bible, the sacraments (baptism and the Lord’s Supper), and the giving of offerings.
+- We are biblical in boundary: We gather for the purpose of worshipping “by the book,” putting to use various components of worship found in the Scriptures.
+These principal elements include: prayer, singing, reading and preaching the Bible, the sacraments (baptism and the Lord’s Supper), and the giving of offering

 (Psalm 87:1-2; Psalm 100; Matthew 6:9-13; John 4:23-24; 1 Corinthians 14:26-33; 2 Corinthians 4:4-5; Revelation 4:8-11; 5:9-10)